 Each of these color combinations were specially selected to be mixed with ease while avoiding feeling overly match-y.
 “We find that spaces are more welcoming when everything doesn’t match perfectly.
 Mix over match is a mantra we use often,” says Jenny.

 The preference for mixing colors over matching is foundational here at Schoolhouse, but in this circumstance, there was another reason it was part of the color choosing rationale—the goal was for the collection to feel reminiscent of the incidental color stories that pop up naturally in institutional settings like schools and offices.
-Put another way, the product design team wanted to make the Andy Collection feel like it could have occupied the Detective Building throughout its years in operation.

 Taking its name from Pittsburgh-native Fred Rogers, the Rogers Ottoman is as refined yet playful as the beloved entertainer himself.
 Each piece in this family is upholstered in fabric that looks and feels like it could have been sewn into one of Mr. Rogers’ sweaters.
 The Brushed Navy Cotton colorway is sophisticated and stately, while the Orange Wool version is bright, fun, and unexpected.
 Tying these two colorways together is the Confetti Tweed version, which reads neutral from a distance but reveals itself to contain a multitude of brilliant colors upon closer inspection.
 All three ottomans feature a base hand-crafted from richly textured walnut.